1005 N. Marion St.

 What Happens When the Officer Can’t Remember Anything in the Report?

-For example, in many driving under the influence (DUI) cases in Florida, the arresting officer has difficulty remembering how the subject did on field sobriety exercises.
+In many driving under the influence (DUI) cases in Florida, the arresting officer has difficulty remembering how the subject did on field sobriety exercises.
 These problems are most pervasive when there is no video recording of the roadside investigation.

 In those cases, the prosecutor might ask the officer if reviewing his report would refresh the officer’s independent recollection.
 If so, the officer is permitted to review his report, and if it refreshes his independent recollection, the officer is allowed to testify about his refreshed independent recollection.

+Sometimes reviewing the report doesn’t change the fact that the officer can’t remember, but the officer pretends to remember after looking at the report.
 But what if the officer is honest about the fact that even after reviewing all of the available information, there is no way to refresh his independent recollection?

-The officer might say: “I forgot and nothing in this report would help me remember.”
+The officer might say: “I forgot, and nothing in this report would help me remember.”

 The answer is “no.” This article explains why.